 Warding off ED is one of the many reasons you should keep your arteries healthy.
 You can maintain your heart health by (AHA, 2015):

 - Eating a heart-healthy diet

 - Reducing salt intake

-- Quitting smoking (or refusing to start)
+- Quitting smoking (or not starting)

 - Following the American Heart Association’s guidelines for physical activity: At least 150 minutes a week of moderate-intensity exercise (like brisk walking) or 75 minutes of vigorous exercise (such as running, biking, rowing, or swimming).